 While you can download data from memory cards still in the camera using a USB connection, the fastest and most relable method is using a properly optimized external card reader.
 These can transfer data much faster than most cameras and much faster than the memory card readers often built into PCs and laptops.
 The latest ones use USB 3.0 (but are compatible with USB 2.0 at lower transfer speed).
 For example:

 Most of the major CF cards are reliable and most have a good warranty.
 For example I had a Simple Technology card which failed.
 I did not have the original sales receipt but I emailed them with the serial numbers on the card and asked if there was any chance of the card being under warranty.
 They said yes, I mailed the card to them and they sent me a new one by return mail.
 Pretty good service.
 I also hear good reports about Viking, Kingston, Lexar and SanDisk.

 While Ebay is an excellent source for many items, be very careful when buying memory cards though them.
 There are apparently lots and lots of fake memory cards being sold there.
 The cards may not be made by the manufacturer advertised, they may not have the advertised capacity and they may not have the advertised speed.
 There are companies in China (and maybe elsewhere) who will put any label on a card you want if you buy from them in bulk.
 Some resellers do just that, buying off-brand, low capacity, low speed cards and putting name-brand, high capacity, high speed labels on them.
-You may be OK buying from major US retailers, but if you buy a cheap card from a dealer in the far east, you're gambling on getting what you expect, and the odds aren't particularly in your favor.
+You you're almost certain to be OK OK buying from a reputable major US retailer (e.g. Adorama), but if you buy a cheap card from a dealer in the far east, or someone reselling cards from them, you're gambling on getting what you get and the odds aren't particularly in your favor.
 Be warned.